 People today want more information than ever.
 Yet, this decade’s old and out of touch FDA policy prevents us from knowing about our food.

 A legal petition was filed in September 2011 by the Center for Food Safety, demanding that the Food and Drug Administration (FDA) require mandatory federal labeling of GE foods.
+Click here to see a copy of the petition.

 The petition calls for the FDA to: